kaltura/playkit-js-cast-receiver/docs/create-basic-receiver-app.md

 </html>
 ```

-> As we don't have studio support yet, setting uiConf to be of receiver type can be done by delivery desk (studio support will be released soon).
+> Support for setting receiver player type is coming to player studio soon.
+In the meanwhile please reach out to delivery desk if you require setting up a receiver uiConf.

 ## Next Step